-“Of course,” Priest Marinae said quietly, looking down.
+“Of course,” Priest Marinae whispered, looking down.
 “I will see you tomorrow night?”

 “Yes.
 My lady,” Borivat said.
-Leaning on his walking stick and feeling suddenly very old and weary, he limped back to his rowboat, climbed in, settled himself, and began to slowly row himself back to the city.
+Leaning on his walking stick and feeling very old and weary, he limped back to his rowboat, settled himself, and began the long row back to the city.

 Priest Marinae, once Marie, watched the sun rising across the bay, its brilliant rays painting the sky and the sea a variegated red.
 Out there, it was pretty, but as it touched the black stones of the temple on the Isle of Blood, it took on a darker hue, like dried blood.
+The temple, and all of the surrounding structures, were old, older than Merolate itself, and their history was not pleasant.
 Marinae shuddered and hugged herself.
 Superstitious sailors liked to decry a red sunrise as a bad omen.
-After Borivat’s visit and the troubling news he had brought, she was prepared to give the superstition more credence than usual that morning.
-The long-dormant feelings and thoughts stirred by her conversation with Borivat didn’t help her mental discipline.
+After Borivat’s visit, she was prepared to give the superstition more credence than usual that morning.
+The long-dormant feelings and thoughts stirred by her conversation with Borivat did not help her mental discipline.

-It had long been her custom to climb to the top of the temple’s central spire each morning to watch the sun rising; oftentimes, she would bring her breakfast and a book with her and spend an hour or more at her lofty perch.
+It had long been her custom to climb to the top of the temple’s central spire each morning to watch the sun rising, reveling in the strength of her magically restored body; oftentimes, she would bring her breakfast and a book with her and spend an hour or more at her lofty perch.
 Today, though, she hurried back inside the temple, seeking her quarters, before the sun had even fully cleared the edge of the world.
 The duties of her position were not strenuous, but there was much that needed to be done by everyone for the small community of priests to be self-supporting.
 Meals had to be prepared, buildings maintained, laundry done, clothes mended, and all the other small tasks that made up the necessities of a civilized existence.
 With the addition of prayer, meditation, and study, the day of a priest was well-filled.

 The faith, at its heart, was about balance.
 For every cause, there was an effect.
 Blood for blood, life for life, death for death: these were the central tenets of the belief system that was the faith.
-Each realm balanced on a single pinnacle, and if the balance began to tip too far in any direction, the consequences would be dire.
-The priests of the faith considered it their solemn calling to maintain the balance of the physical, mental, and spiritual realms; doing so required a thorough and comprehensive understanding of the universe.
+Each of the two planes balanced as if upon a single pinnacle, and if the balance began to tip too far in any direction, the consequences would be dire.
+The priests of the faith considered it their solemn calling to maintain the balance of the physical and spiritual planes; doing so required a thorough and comprehensive understanding of the universe.
 Creation required destruction, destruction required creation, for the balance to be maintained.
 The magic they used was based on these principles, but it was not a product of the faith, the favor of some deity.
 The faith did not believe in gods, nor in the supernatural.
 There was only balance.

 Having finished her chores, Marinae turned to her prayer and meditation.
 The high priest had asked her to address an imbalance in life and death; the destruction of so many crops and livestock on the frontier had led to too much death, without life being bestowed in return.
-That the imbalance existed implied that whatever actors were behind the ravaging of the frontier were creating deaths that were not supposed to be.
-Marinae drew her knife and gently slid the blade over the meat of her thigh, wincing slightly as the cold, sharp blade parted her skin.
+That the imbalance existed implied that whatever actors were behind the ravaging of the frontier were creating deaths that were not supposed to be, a concept that at times challenged the faith’s greatest philosophers.
+Marinae drew her knife and gently slid the blade over the meat of her thigh, wincing slightly as the cold, sharp metal parted her skin.
 Blood welled up immediately and began to trickle down, collecting in the bowl designed for the purpose.
 Once there was enough to coat the inside of the bowl, Marinae lowered her leg and carefully bandaged the wound with clean cloths.
 For her efforts in this matter, her blood was serving only as a catalyst, not as a source.

 Through the catalyst of her blood, Marinae was able to perceive the imbalances in the realms.
-An imbalance in life or death was an imbalance in all the realms, as each living being was possessed of all three components.
+An imbalance in life or death was an imbalance in both planes, as all living creatures exist in both planes.
 Reaching out, Marinae found the points of balance and exerted her pressure upon them through the medium of her own blood.
 Where she brought her influence to bear, seeds quickened in the soil, eggs were fertilized, and spores found verdant habitat, until at last the balance was corrected.
 She smiled; bringing life to the imbalance of death was far preferable to bringing death to the imbalance of life.
 Alas, her next task would not be so easy.

-Having corrected the imbalance, Marinae washed and dried the bowl, until the polished black stone was clean once more, before she pulled out her mirror.
-The surface was no more reflective than the back of a teaspoon, and the mirror was bordered by a rim of the same polished black stone that made up the bowl.
+Having corrected the imbalance, Marinae washed and dried the bowl before she pulled out her mirror.
+The surface was no more reflective than the back of a tarnished teaspoon, and the mirror was bordered by a rim of the same polished black stone that made up the bowl.
 A series of spikes embedded in the handle were the only ornamentation, though that was not their purpose.
 Gingerly placing the mirror in her left hand, Marinae flexed her fingers around the handle, took a deep breath, and closed down her grip.
-She suppressed a whimper as the spikes drove into her hand, closing her eyes and taking a deep breath.
+She suppressed a whimper as the spikes drove into her hand, closing her eyes and taking a deep, shuddering breath.
 When she opened her eyes again, the surface of the mirror was swirling bright red.

 This time, her blood was the source of the magic, not just the catalyst.
 By creating an imbalance through the shedding of blood, she was able to correct that imbalance through the use of magic.
-The blood mirror worked by correcting the imbalance by opening a view pane to another place.
+The blood mirror worked to correct the imbalance by opening a view pane to another place.
 The farther away that place was, the greater the cost to the user of the blood mirror became.
-Fortunately, the forests outside of Merolate weren’t prohibitively far afield for Marinae.
+Fortunately, the forests on Merolate’s frontier weren’t prohibitively far afield for Marinae.
 The imbalance created was based on the draining of life, not the actual amount of blood, so the effects were proportional; important for a priest of Marinae’s small stature.

 The swirling, bright red surface of the mirror shimmered in response to Marinae’s commands, and then cleared to reveal the forest where the attacks had been taking place.
-The view was not just of the physical realm, however; with the sight granted by the blood mirror, Marinae could view the mental and spiritual realms of the place, too.
-It was fortunate this was the case, for it was in the spiritual realm that she was able to discern something unusual.
-Deformations in the substance of the spiritual realm, like the ruts in a dirt road, spun out from a central source in grasping tendrils creeping down from the Derboin Hills.
-Looking closer, Marinae could make out that many of the paths terminated at farms which, in the physical realm, appeared clearly desolated.
+The view was not just of the physical plane, however; with the sight granted by the blood mirror, Marinae could view the spiritual plane, after a fashion, although view was perhaps not the right word.
+It was fortunate this was the case, for it was in the spiritual plane that she was able to discern something unusual.
+Eddies of a sort in the suffusing substance of the spiritual plane, a little like the ruts in a dirt road or the swirling iridescence on the surface of a soap bubble, spun out from a central source in tendrils creeping from Heart City.
+Looking closer, Marinae could make out that many of the paths terminated at farms which, in the physical plane, appeared desolated.